tzaeschke/phtree-site/index.md

 ### WQ traversal -- Idea #3 -- Caveat

 In practice, `inc()` is rarely useful.
 For a normal window query, most modes usually overlap with query windows such that a very significant portion of their quadrants overlap with the query.
 At the same time, with higher dimensionality, most nodes use LHC or BHC representation, so there are no empty quadrant.
-This means iterating over all quadrants is not exepensive and combined with the cheap `checkOverlap()` this is actually very efficient.
+This means iterating over all quadrants is not expensive and combined with the cheap `checkOverlap()` this is actually very efficient.

 The problem with `pos = inc()` is that we need to look up the next entry with a kind of 'search(pos)' in a node that uses LHC or BHC, resulting in $O(\log{n})$.
 This is more expensive than finding the next entry with an iterator and calling `checkOverlap()` on it, even if we have to do that several times.